Jack O'Dell

-Jack O'Dell (born Hunter Pitts O'Dell, August 11, 1923 – October 31, 2019) was an African-American activist writer and communist, best known for his role in the civil rights movement of the 1950s and 1960s.
+Jack O'Dell (born Hunter Pitts O'Dell, August 11, 1923 – October 31, 2019) was an African-American activist and writer, best known for his role in the civil rights movement of the 1950s and 1960s.
 During World War II, he was an organizer for the National Maritime Union.
-He was also involved with the Communist Party USA (CPUSA) and the Southern Christian Leadership Conference (SCLC) as well as working with Martin Luther King Jr.
+He worked for over twenty years on the Freedomways journal, both as editor and contributor.
+In 1963, he was forced out of the Southern Christian Leadership Conference (SCLC) by Martin Luther King Jr. after pressure was brought to bear due to O'Dell's prior membership in the Communist Party USA.

 Early life

 Hunter "Jack" Pitts O'Dell was born in Detroit, Michigan, on August 11, 1923.
-Due to his parents' divorce, he was raised by his grandfather, John O'Dell, a janitor at a public library, and his grandmother, Georgianna O'Dell, who was a strict Catholic.
-His father's name was George Edwin O'Dell, and he worked in hotels and restaurants in Detroit.
-O'Dell's mother, Emily (Pitts) O'Dell, loved music and teaching people to play piano after studying music at Howard University.
-Growing up, Jack witnessed racial violence, labor strikes, and social injustice, which would later lead to his involvement in labor and social reformation.
+As a result of his parents' divorce, he was raised by his grandfather, John O'Dell, a janitor at a public library, and his grandmother, Georgianna O'Dell.
+His father, George Edwin O'Dell, worked in hotels and restaurants in Detroit.
+O'Dell's mother, Emily (Pitts) O'Dell, had studied music at Howard University and gave piano lessons.
+Growing up, Jack witnessed racial violence, labor strikes, and social injustice, which would influence his subsequent involvement in union struggles and social reform.

 O'Dell attended an all-black college, Xavier University of Louisiana in New Orleans, from 1941 until 1943.
 He studied pharmacology but left to enlist in the U.S. Marines.
 During World War II, he served in the U.S. Merchant Marines, which functioned as a branch of the military forces for the duration of the conflict.
-He was an organizer for the National Maritime Union, one of the few racially integrated labor unions in the United States.
+He was an organizer for the National Maritime Union (NMU), one of the few racially integrated labor unions in the United States.

-During the 1948 presidential election, he was leader of a campaign group called "Seamen for Wallace," a group supporting Henry A. Wallace's 1948 presidential campaign under the Progressive Party, which advocated for civil rights, labor rights, and opposition to Cold War militarism.
-He undertook graduate studies at the New York University School of Management, receiving a certificate in 1960.
-While he was in New York, he helped organize the April 1959 Youth March for Integrated Schools, which Martin Luther King, Jr., addressed.
-Coming back from the war, O'Dell signed up with Operation Dixie, which attempted to organize Southern workers into labor unions to change the most conservative region in the country.
-Later on, O'Dell moved to the South, and instantly showed his leadership skills.
-Those skills allowed him to successfully intervene a radical situation in a local store, which led him to earn a "Citizen of the Year" award from Miami's African-American Press.
+After returning from the war, O'Dell signed up with Operation Dixie, which attempted to unionize Southern workers.
+He moved to the South and quickly showed his mediation skills when he defused a volatile situation in a Miami grocery store; it earned him a "Citizen of the Year" award from Miami's African-American Press.
+During the 1948 presidential campaign, he led a group of WWII veterans supporting Progressive Party candidate Henry A. Wallace, who advocated for civil rights and labor rights, and opposed Cold War militarism.
+O'Dell did graduate work at New York University's School of Management, receiving a certificate in 1960.
+While in New York, he helped organize the April 1959 Youth March for Integrated Schools, an event at which Martin Luther King Jr. spoke.